MicrosoftDocs/azure-docs/articles/mysql/flexible-server/concepts-data-in-replication.md

 ### Filtering

-Modifying the parameter `replicate_wild_ignore_table` which was used to create replication filter for tables is currently not supported for Azure Database for MySQL -Flexible servers.
+Modifying the parameter `replicate_wild_ignore_table` which was used to create replication filter for tables, is currently not supported for Azure Database for MySQL -Flexible servers.

 ### Requirements